NikKowPHP/social-brain/chapters/chapter-12.md

 2.  **Resist Explaining or Defending:** Your brain will want to prove the "bug report" is wrong.
 Resist this urge.
 Your goal is not to win the argument, but to understand their perception.
 3.  **Turn Judgment into Data:** Use a clarifying question to find the specific, observable data point that triggered their feedback.
     *   If they say: "You're just not being a team player."
-    *   You ask: *"Thank you for sharing that.
+    *   You ask: *"Thanks for sharing that.
 To help me understand, can you give me a specific example of when you saw that happen?"*

 **Protocol 3: The "Upgrade" Method (For Making Change Stick)** This protocol is for after you've received useful feedback.
 It uses the science of neuroplasticity to build a new habit.